lin-stephanie/rehype-callouts/README.md

 ## What is this?

-This plugin adds support for callouts (admonitions / alerts), allowing you to use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) to achieve the following features:
+This plugin adds support for callouts (admonitions/alerts), allowing you to use [Obsidian's callout syntax](https://help.obsidian.md/Editing+and+formatting/Callouts) to achieve the following features:

 - Includes default callout types for various themes.
-- Optionally import stylesheets for corresponding [themes](#themes).
 - Supports collapsible callouts with `-/+` and nestable callouts.
+- Optionally import stylesheets for corresponding themes.
 - Allows custom titles with markdown syntax.
 - Customizable default callout types.
 - Configurable new callout types.